Brick Court Chambers

 • Add To Shortlisth

 Ben specialises in heavy-duty, high profile commercial litigation and arbitration.
-His broad commercial practice spans civil fraud, energy, banking, and mining work, including jurisdiction challenges and injunctions.
+His broad commercial practice spans civil fraud, banking and finance, energy, crypto and mining work, including jurisdiction challenges and injunctions.
 He has particular experience of company and insolvency work, and is also a member of the BVI Bar.

-He is consistently ranked in both Chambers and Partners and Legal 500, across his core practice areas of Commercial Dispute Resolution, Civil Fraud, Banking & Finance, and Offshore work..
+Ben has been nominated for Commercial Litigation Junior of the Year at the Chambers & Partners Bar Awards 2024, and he is consistently ranked in both Chambers and Partners and Legal 500, across his core practice areas of Commercial Dispute Resolution, Civil Fraud, Banking & Finance, and Offshore work.
 A recent survey of The Lawyer’s Top 20 Cases feature showed that Ben had appeared on that list 9 times in the last decade, more than any other junior at the Bar.
 The directories say:

 “Ben is a very versatile barrister – he combines excellent written and oral advocacy skills with outstanding legal analysis.
 Absolutely one of the stars at the Bar, and will rise to the very top of the profession at this rate.